-We are pleased to present this year's Annual Water Quality Re-This report is designed to inform you about the quality water and services we deliver to you every day.
-Our constant goal is to provide you with a safe and dependable supply of drinking We want you to understand the efforts we make to continually safeguard the production and distribution of our valuable
+We are pleased to present this Assessment: year's Annual Water Quality Report.
+This report is designed to inform you about the quality water and services we deliver to you every day.
+Our constant goal is to provide you with a safe and dependable supply of drinking process involved the establish-We want you to underwater. stand the efforts we make to continually safeguard the production and distribution of our valuable water resources.